Although more research is needed on how alcohol affects IBS, drinking in moderation may help avoid making symptoms worse.

 - Maintain a slow intake to give your digestive system time to process the alcohol.

-- Consider limiting consumption to one drink per day.
+- Consider limiting consumption to the recommended one or two drinks per day, with 2 alcohol-free days each week.

 When it comes to drinking alcohol, moderation is key.
-Also take note what triggers your IBS symptoms, and work to manage those triggers in the future.
+Also, be aware of what triggers your IBS symptoms, and work to manage those triggers in the future.

 For some people, completely avoiding alcohol may be the best solution.
 And aside from preventing IBS triggers, not drinking alcohol at all is typically good for your overall health.